Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Shyow had danced a strange, slow, graceful dance that made her look as light as a wind-seed and as strong as a Forestfather sapling.
 Awisun had shaken her head and lurked quietly at the edge until Vemik stood up and boasted to all the tribes about how she had fought the death-birds and earned the name Sky-Storm.
 After much coaxing, she finally agreed to show off for the tribes that hadn’t seen it, and she shot first one, then two, then three thrown pots out of the air before they touched the ground.

 What interested Yan about that was the hurried conversation she had with Daniel first.
-It wasn’t that she sought the older man’s permission, it seemed to Yan more like they were discussing if her sport was going to be somehow *dangerous.* It wasn’t deference...but it *was* respect.
+It wasn’t that she sought the older man’s permission, it seemed to Yan more like they were discussing if her sport was going to be somehow *dangerous.* It wasn’t deference... but it *was* respect.

-As for Daniel himself...he stood tall in the firelight and told a story like none Yan had ever heard before.
+As for Daniel himself... he stood tall in the firelight and told a story like none Yan had ever heard before.
 His voice boomed and soared as he boasted about the awesome deeds of the great chief *‘Beowulf.’* His tale held the gathered tribesmen rapt, had them trilling with mirth until their ribs hurt and terrified the children so they clung to their mothers.
 He told the tale with such vigor that he was sweaty from ears to ankles and his voice was hoarse by the time he had finished.

 After that, the sun was resting low on the hills.
 Most of the gathered People went back to their villages, leaving only the Given-Men, the Singers, and the Sky-People to finally discuss the things that mattered.